 The background

 My parents have recently told me that they will help me to go back to school, should I choose to apply.
 I have tossed around going back to graduate or professional school for quite some time.
-The list of reasons for NOT applying to school has sort of looked like this:
+The list of reasons for NOT applying to school has sort of looked like this:1.
+We owe tons of money toward Sweets' schooling, and therefore could not afford to take on more debt.

 2. We did not live near my family (until recently).